biodiversitygenomicsoulu/Free-Course-on-Portable-Molecular-Biology-for-Biodiversity-Monitoring/README.md

 <a id="english"></a>
 # <img height="25" alt="English" src="https://biodiversitygenomicsorg.wordpress.com/wp-content/uploads/2026/08/union_jack.png" /> Free Course on Portable Molecular Biology for Biodiversity Monitoring

-Repository for the **Free Course on Portable Molecular Biology for Biodiversity Monitoring** conducted in Bissau, Guinea-Bissau.
+Repository for the **Free Course on Portable Molecular Biology for Biodiversity Monitoring** conducted from the 21.-28.09.2026 in Bissau, Guinea-Bissau.
 It comprises the step-by-step protocol from sample collection, DNA extraction, Amplification of genetic markers (PCR), and gel electrophorasis.

 > Workflow:
 >